 In the business world, especially when we are an investor we are constantly faced with the possibility that all the money we have gambled will be lost and we will be left with nothing, we still go forward with our decisions because of the question, what if?
 What if it pays off?
 What if this investment makes up for every hardship or sacrifice we have made?
-What if we stop now and that becomes the worst decision we ever make.
+What if we stop now and that becomes the worst decision we ever make, or we can actually make money with the use of investment strategies such as the shooting star candle strategy that help people and businesses invest on the market.
 The phrase: ‘It is better to act first and then ask for forgiveness,’ comes to mind when we ask ourselves these questions.
 This phrase which was surely something that was borne from those who whole – heartedly believed that taking risks i.e. acting on an impulse, is what will get them through any difficulty.

 Impulsiveness also plays a hand in relationships because in every relationship there are always ups and downs.
 Moments that we need to act and moments when we need to back down.
 The art of having a successful relationship of any kind be it with family, friends or a special someone, we must know when to follow our instincts and act and when to shove them so far down that they will never see the light of day.
 Impulsive decisions can make or break a relationship.
 Things like starting an affair with a coworker, deliberately causing a ruckus in the main hall to vent anger, starting a family before we are ready, getting wasted on the weekends, drunken driving etc., are all impulse decisions which can lead to devastating events but there are also those impulses which can lead to our lives changing for the better, like calling up an old high – school friend, patching up a wound we had caused years ago, going home for the holidays even though we have a mountain of work piled up or had to cancel plans with coworkers just so we could see the smile light up on our parents faces.
 These are the little things that our impulsiveness can cause as well and they mean more than any monetary gain ever could.